 The PRN Program was developed and first used by Ferrell and colleagues (1993) at The City of Hope in Duarte, California (Ferrell, Grant, et al., 1993).
 It is an educational program focused on creating pain experts at the patient bedside.
 This or closely adapted programs have since been implemented in hospitals around the United States (McCleary et al., 2004).
 The program consists of didactic training covering topics such as pain assessment, pharmacologic management, non-pharmacologic management, types of pain (acute, chronic, surgical, end of life, special populations), psychosocial-spiritual aspects of pain, patient education, case study and skills application, communication role play, and caring for the professional caregiver.

-All staff nurses on the PACC received an email announcing the plan to offer the PRN Program and requesting those who were interested to submit a statement of interest and intent to participate.
+All staff nurses on the PACC received an email announcing the plan to offer the PRN participate.
 Fliers were also posted on the PACC with the same information (Appendix D).
-Seven RNs submitted statements and all were accepted into the Program.
-One additional RN (Nursing Education and Practice Coordinator for the PACC) also participated in the Program.